Kalyani Group: BF Utilities

 BF Utilities Limited was established on 15 September 2000 as a result of the demerger of the Investment and Windmills division of Bharat Forge Limited.
 The Investment business was demerged again from BF Utilities Ltd to a new company called BF Investment Ltd. (BFIL) on 14 January 2011.

 Kalyani Investment

-Kalyani Investment Company Limited (KICL) was established on 25 June 2009 by demerging the Investment business of Kalyani Steels and amalgamating it with the "Investment Undertaking" of three Kalyani Steel subsidiaries.
+On 25 June 2009, Kalyani Investment Company Limited (KICL) was formed through the demerger of the investment business from Kalyani Steels, along with the amalgamation of the "Investment Undertaking" from three subsidiaries of Kalyani Steel: Chakrapani Investments & Trades, Surajmukhi Investment & Finance, and Gladiolla Investments.

 BF Investment

-BF Investment Ltd. (BFIL) was established on 14 January 2011 as result of the demerger of the Investment division from BF Utilities Ltd. BFIL holds stakes in several other Kalyani Group companies.
+BF Investment Ltd. (BFIL) was established on 14 January 2011 as a result of the demerger of the Investment division from BF Utilities Ltd. BFIL holds stakes in several other Kalyani Group companies.

 Baramati Speciality Steels

 Baramati Speciality Steels Limited (BSSL) was founded in 2011.
 It is located in Satara, Maharashtra.